 The term "toxicokinetics" is used to describe the time-dependent uptake, distribution and fate of a substance entering the body.
 This includes Absorption, Distribution, Metabolism and Excretion (ADME).
-All of these processes need to be known to understand the fate of substances once they enter the body.
-The testing guidelines for toxicokinetics, including dermal absorption (EC B.36 Toxicokinetics, EC B.44 Skin absorption: in vivo method, EC B.45 Skin absorption: in vitro method; corresponding with OECD 417, 427, 428, respectively), are designed to elucidate particular aspects of the fate and the potential toxicity of the substance under test.
+All of these processes need to be known to understand the fate of substances once they come in contact with the body.
+The testing guidelines for toxicokinetics, including dermal absorption (EC B.36 Toxicokinetics, EC B.44 Skin absorption: in vivo method, EC B.45 Skin absorption: in vitro method; corresponding with OECD 417 (toxicokinetics), 427 (in vivo method), 428 (in vitro method), respectively), are designed to elucidate particular aspects of the fate and the potential toxicity of the substance under test.
 The results may assist in the design of further toxicity studies and their interpretation.
-Moreover, after absorption of a substance under consideration, its metabolic transformation and fate can have an important effect on its distribution in the body and its excretion as well as on the toxic potential.
+Moreover, after absorption of a substance under consideration, its metabolic transformation and fate can have an important effect on its distribution in the body and its excretion, as well as on the toxic potential.
 Therefore, in specific cases, in vivo or in vitro biotransformation studies are required.
-However, the conduct and use of in vivo studies is restricted due to the animal testing ban for cosmetic ingredients in the EU (see Section 2-4.1).
+However, the conduct and use of in vivo studies is restricted due to the animal testing ban for cosmetic ingredients in the EU.